suvratapte/suvratapte.github.io/_posts/2024-06-01-simulating-prisoners-dilemma.md

 experiments in it.

-When I was talking about this with a friend of mine, she incessantly pushed me to write an [article about it in Marathi in a magazine](/resources/ganit-sahakaryache.pdf).
+When I was talking about this with a friend of mine, she incessantly pushed me to write an <a href="/resources/ganit-sahakaryache.pdf">
+article about it in Marathi in a magazine</a>.
 This is a post accompanying the article.
 I will only discuss the implementation in this post.
 I would highly recommend watching the [Veritasium video](https://www.youtube.com/watch?v=mScpHTIi-kM) before reading